 If you are not familiar with these financial ratios, you can read more here: 8 Financial Ratio Analysis that Every Stock Investor Should Know

-These financial results, however, gives the past growth.
+These financial ratios, however, tells us about past performance.
 You cannot decide whether the company will perform the same or better in the future based on just past trends.
-Therefore, you need to consider other important factors while evaluating to select a stock to invest in Indian stock market.
+Therefore, you need to consider other important factors too while evaluating a stock to buy in the Indian stock market.
 These factors are discussed in the next steps.

-2. Do you understand the products or services offered by the company?
+2. Do You Understand the Products/Services offered by the Company?

-After filtering the companies based on their financial fundamentals, you need to investigate the company.
-Understand the company first.
-Learn about its products and services.
-It’s important that the company is easy-to-understand and has a fairly straightforward business model.
+After filtering the companies based on their financial fundamentals, you need to investigate the company’s business next.
+Understand the company’s business model and learn about its products and services.
+It’s important that the company is easy to understand and has a fairly straightforward business model.

 While choosing, you must be thinking to select the one who is most likely to have a great income in the future.
-Further, will you choose a guy/girl whom you know nothing about?
+Further, will you choose a guy/girl randomly, whom you know nothing about?
 As you don’t know that person, there is no way that you can predict how much he/she will earn in the future.
 The same goes for stocks.
-If you can understand the stock, you can easily take a good decision whether to buy, hold or sell the stock at any time.
+If you can understand the stock, you can easily make an informed decision whether to buy, hold or sell the stock at any time.
 Hence, always invest in the companies that you understand.

 There are a number of companies that everyone knows and understands.
 From toothpaste, soaps, towels, t-shirts, jeans, shoes to bikes, cars, airlines, banks; there is a company behind every product.
 Invest in such companies.
-Do not buy the stock of ‘ABC Pharmaceuticals’ without knowing what medicines/products it produces.
+Do not buy the stock of ‘ABC Chemicals’ without knowing what products it produces.

-3. Will people still be using this product or service in 15-20 years from now?
+3. Will people still be Using this Product/Service in 15-20 years from now?

-For example, do you think people will be using soaps in 20 years from now?
+For example, do you think people will be using soaps 20 years from now?
 The answer is ‘Yes’.
 It’s been there for over 100 years and will surely continue in the future.
 Maybe the fragrance will change, but the soap will be there.
 Now, take another example.
-What do you think about a pen-drive or USB manufacturing company?
+What do you think about pen drives?
 Do you think that people, 20 years from now, will still use pen drives?
-The answer is no. Overall, select only a stock to invest in Indian stock market that will last for the next 15-20 years.
+The answer might be no. Overall, select only a stock to invest in the Indian stock market that will last for the next 15-20 years.